DerekHJH/derekhjh.github.io/_pages/about.md

 I got my bachelor's degree from [Kuang Yaming Honors School, Nanjing University](https://dii.nju.edu.cn/) in 2022, where I did research on Compilation Resource Predicion, advised by Prof. [Yanyan Jiang](https://jyywiki.cn/).

+(You could see a bigger and clearer version of my photo in the upper left corner by clicking the right mouse button to open it in a new page.
+I am a relatively shy person, and that is why I wear sunglasses >_<)

 <!-- If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
 You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
 Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html). -->